GSA/digitalgov.gov/content/posts/2014-01-31-instameets-combine-in-person-and-digital-engagement.md

 ---
-url: /2014/01/31/instameets-combine-in-person-and-digital-engagement/
 date: 2014-01-31 3:23:51 -0400
 title: Instameets Combine In-person and Digital Engagement
 summary: 'Federal agencies continue to look for better ways to combine the benefits of online engagement and in-person action &#8212; Instameets can achieve this strategic goal by using Instagram with meetups to amplify the vision of your mission.
-Katie Harbath, global'
+Katie Harbath,'
 authors:
   - jherman
 categories: